 3. How Is "Mobile-Pastured" Different from "Pasture-Raised"?

 Looking at the definitions in the previous section, we see the definitions for mobile-pastured and pasture-raised are similar, but they are not quite the same.

 So what are the differences?

 First, you need a mobile chicken house to have mobile-pastured eggs.

 Pasture-raised eggs can come from a stationary chicken house set in a field.
-Mobile-pastured eggs, on the other hand, require the chicken house to be regularly moved.
+Mobile-pastured eggs, on the other hand, require the farmer to move the chicken house to new locations regularly.